QMCPACK/qmcpack/docs/installation.rst

 * NumPy 2.2.5

 For GPU acceleration on NVIDIA GPUs we test LLVM with CUDA using the above versions.
 On AMD GPUs we support using the latest ROCm version and its matching amdclang compiler, as listed above.
-On a developmental basis we also check the latest Clang and GCC development versions, and Intel OneAPI compilers.
+On Intel GPUs we test the up-to-date OneAPI release.

 GitHub Actions-based tests include additional version combinations from within our two-year support window.